Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-In an earlier article on the VBA Utility program, we have seen how to scan through a VBA Module (both Standard Module and Form/Report Modules – Class Modules) and insert Error Handler lines automatically, wherever they are found missing.
-Find the link to that article here.
+In an earlier article on the VBA Utility program, we explored how to scan through a VBA module—whether a standard module or a form/report class module—and automatically insert missing error-handling lines.
+You can find the link to that article here.

 A Common Error Handler.

-A better approach to these kinds of issues is to create a common Error Handler Program and maintain an Error Log Text File on disk.
-When an error occurs in a Function/Sub-Routine call the common Function with the necessary parameters (Error Number, Error Description, Function/Sub-Routine Name, Module Name, Database Name).
-The common error handler program will display the error messages and write out the details into a Text File on Disk.
+A more effective approach to handling such issues is to create a centralized error handler and maintain an error log Text File on disk.
+Whenever an error occurs in a function or subroutine, the common error handler can be called with the necessary parameters, like the Error number, Description, procedure name, module name, and database name.
+The handler will both display the error message to the user and record the details in a log file.

 A Text file image with sample error log entries is given below: